kirantushar10/CI-CD-Pipeline-for-Dockerized-Flask-Application/README.md

 ## 🎯 Purpose & Future Improvements

 *This project showcases a fully automated **CI/CD pipeline** for a Dockerized Flask application using **GitHub Actions, Pytest,** and **Docker Hub**.
 It demonstrates best practices in testing, containerization, and continuous deployment.
 Future enhancements include adding Docker Compose, versioned image tags, cloud deployment, and pipeline improvements for production environments.*

+## 🤝 Contributing
+*Feel free to open issues or submit pull requests—contributions are greatly appreciated!*